KVM/Qemu VMs with a multi-screen Spice console – VIII – VM and user specific restrictions for remote-viewer connections – iptables and sudo

 Overall rules order in case of multiple and connected bridges

-Taking into account the results of the first article in this series I suggest the following order of iptables rules:
+Taking into account the results of the first post in this series I suggest the following order of iptables rules:

 • We first define OUT DENY rules for all guest ports of all bridges – with ports grouped by bridges just to keep the overview.
 These rules are the most important ones to prevent ARP spoofing and a resulting packet redirection.